 • Head and neck

-More research is being carried out and methodology established to be able to explore the use of proton therapy in other parts of the body as well.
+More research is being done and methodology established to be able to explore the use of proton therapy in other parts of the body as well.

 Who Is Involved in the Procedure?